ShaneHarvey/specifications/source/transactions/transactions.rst

 for justification.)
 The approximate meaning of the UnknownTransactionCommitResult label is, "We don't know if your commit has satisfied the provided write concern."
-The only write concern errors that are not labeled with “UnknownTransactionCommitResult” are CannotSatisfyWriteConcern (which will be renamed to the more precise UnsatisfiableWriteConcern in 4.2, while preserving the current error code) and UnknownReplWriteConcern.
+The only write concern errors that are not labeled with "UnknownTransactionCommitResult" are CannotSatisfyWriteConcern (which will be renamed to the more precise UnsatisfiableWriteConcern in 4.2, while preserving the current error code) and UnknownReplWriteConcern.
 These errors codes mean that the